 This is to certify that [clause 5.3]

-of ditions set out below, to have and use an electrified fence on
+of set out below, to have and use an electrified fence or

-이번 그렇지 않는 사람들은 아이들이 살아 있다면 하는 것이다. 아이들은 사람들은 사람들은 사람들은 사람들은 사람들이 되었다면 다른 사람들이 되었다면 되었다면 다른 사람들이 ditions set out below, to have and use an electrical tence on

-address)

-from and until this permit is transferred or cancelled.
+from ntil this permit is transferred or cancelled.

-Dated thisday of 20
+Dated thisday of

 Authorised Person Shire of Northam

 Conditions of Permit:

-fence has been constructed; (b) upon the request of the local gopermit; (c) within 14 days of a change in the of which the permit has been grathed change or those changes; (d) obtain the written consent of the alteration, addition or other wor comply with AS/NZS 3016:2002 following construction of the fence a qualified electrician and components of the fence. t position on the land or premises on which the electrified vernment or an Authorised Person produce to him or her this e ownership or occupation of the land or premises in respect anted, notify the local government in writing of the details of local government prior to the commencement of any relating to or affecting the electrified fence; and be, lodge with Western Power a certificate of installation from y with any requirements of Western Power regarding the
+fence has been constructed; (b) upon the request of the local government; (c) within 14 days of a change in the owner of which the permit has been granted, not that change or those changes; (d) obtain the written consent of the local granteration, addition or other work relating comply with AS/NZS 3016:2002; and following construction of the fence, lodg a qualified electrician and comply with a construction of the fence. on on the land or premises on which the electrified int or an Authorised Person produce to him or her this rship or occupation of the land or premises in respect notify the local government in writing of the details of overnment prior to the commencement of any g to or affecting the electrified fence; ge with Western Power a certificate of installation from any requirements of Western Power regarding the

 Transfer by endorsement This permit is transferred to

-of

-from and including the date of this en lorsement.

-Dated thisday of 20
+Dated thisday of

 Authorised Person Shire of Northam